Kaushal-Bakraniya/ConnectZ-SocialMediaApp/README.md

 ## Note

 This project is created for learning purposes only.
 All media files available in the project, including images and other content, are used solely for demonstration purposes.

-## Contributing

-Contributions to this project are welcome!
-If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.